What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 Tenants must get written approval from the property owner or property manager to request an additional service as additional charges apply.

-The smaller general waste bin (red lidded) when we change to 3 bin will not be big enough.
-Currently, over a third of waste bin content in Kwinana is Garden Organics.
+Will the smaller general waste bin (red lidded) be big enough?
+Currently, over a third of waste bin content in Kwinana is organics.
 This content will move out of your general waste bin into the GO bin if separated correctly.
-The 3 bin GO systems increases total bin capacity each week by 20L.
+The three bin GO systems increases total bin capacity each week by 20L.

 You must be the property owner to order an additional bin.